open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 * :code:`text.npy`: numpy array of *N* strings

-* :code:`sample_numbers.npy` Contains *N* 64-bit integers indicating the sample number of each text event on the Record Node's main data stream
+* :code:`sample_numbers.npy` Contains *N* 64-bit integers indicating the sample number of each text event on the Record Node's main data stream. **Note:** This file was called :code:`timestamps.npy` in GUI version 0.5.X.
+To avoid ambiguity, "sample numbers" always refer to integer sample index values starting in version 0.6.0.

-* :code:`timestamps.npy` Contains *N* 64-bit floats indicating representing the global timestamp of each text event in seconds relative to the start of the Record Node's main data stream
+* :code:`timestamps.npy` Contains *N* 64-bit floats indicating representing the global timestamp of each text event in seconds relative to the start of the Record Node's main data stream. **Note:** This file did not exist in GUI version 0.5.X.
+Synchronized (float) timestamps for events first became available in version 0.6.0.

 Spikes